Scott Ivill

 Inquests & Public Inquiries

-Scott is an experienced inquest advocate, and acts for healthcare professionals (allied to his professional disciplinary work) and families as interested parties.
-Inquests form a central part of his practice and he has a detailed knowledge of the Coroner’s Rules.
-He will always seek to ensure that his clients’ risk of future prosecution or professional disciplinary proceedings is avoided or minimised.
+Scott is an experienced inquest advocate where he acts for healthcare professionals (allied to his professional disciplinary work) and Trusts.
+Inquests form a central part of his practice and he is an accomplished practitioner who is regularly requested to act in this area of law.
+He will always seek to ensure that his clients’ risk of future professional disciplinary proceedings or prosecution is avoided or minimised.

 Cases